What's PLANERGY?

 Ready to begin rationalizing your supply chain?
 Following a few simple best practices can make the process a swift and successful one.

 1. Choose the right software solution.
 In order to manage the data necessary to effectively streamline your supply chain, you need the right tools.
-Choosing a comprehensive, cloud-based procurement solution like Planergy ensures your team has:
+Choosing a comprehensive, cloud-based procurement solution like PLANERGY ensures your team has:

 • Centralized data collection and management for data sets from internal and external sources.